nRanzo/nRanzo/README.md

 - 📚 I'm a Tech Enthusiast since childhood.
 - 📈 I’m currently working on Fullstack Development, Web Services and chatbots.
-- 👥 I’m looking forward to collaborate with Fullstack Developers.
+- 👥 I’m looking forward to collaborate with System Design Specialist.
 - 🏋️ My goal is to achieve excellent results in the projects I dedicate my efforts to.
-- ⚡ I'm an Active member of the <a href="http://retrogamedia.net"> Retrogamedia organization</a>.
+- ⚡ I'm an Active member of <a href="http://retrogamedia.net"> Retrogamedia</a>.
 <br>

 <h3>My best three projects so far</h3>

-- 🥇 Nicola's Portfolio, my <a href="https://nicolaranzolin.vercel.app">official website</a>, still in development.
+- 🥇 Nicola's Portfolio, my <a href="https://nicolaranzolin.vercel.app">official website</a> [IT].
 - 🥈 Levi's chat home, a place where you can have a new and kinda strange conversation.
 - 🥉 OS Knowledge tester, a free and open source website where you can test your knowledge in Operating Systems.
 <br>
-These projects will be soon free to use!
+These projects will be soon public and free to use!
 <br>

 ---